A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Location

 Similarly to local methods, the main advantage of these methods is privacy, as no sensitive client information needs to be shared with the central server beyond the necessary model updates.
 Furthermore, one advantage of global methods is their independence from any client-side procedures, meaning that clients do not need to implement any fairness strategies locally.
 This simplicity reduces the burden on clients, as the central server takes care of all fairness-related adjustments.
 Additionally, the server can use model information and a validation set to evaluate fairness and weight clients accordingly, leading to a more globally fair model.

 However, these methods also have drawbacks.
 They might overlook local data nuances specific to individual clients, making it more difficult to ensure fairness at the local level.
 This can lead to less effective fairness adjustments for certain data distributions.
-Moreover, global methods can struggle with the non-IID nature of FL environments, where data distributions vary significantly across clients.
-Ensuring fairness in such diverse settings is challenging.
-Finally, in this setting the central server becomes a single point of failure and may face scalability issues as the number of clients increases.
+Moreover, in this setting the central server becomes a single point of failure and may face scalability issues as the number of clients increases.